aralmariv1207/bank-loan-default-risk-analysis/README.md

 ## Technical Highlights

-· Relational Data Merging: Integrated 5+ relational datasets using Pandas merge and concat to create a unified view of 3M+ order records.
+· **Relational Data Merging**: Integrated 5+ relational datasets using Pandas merge and concat to create a unified view of 3M+ order records.

-· Behavioral EDA: Visualized shopping distributions to identify the most popular hours and days for grocery orders using Matplotlib and Seaborn.
+· **Behavioral EDA**: Visualized shopping distributions to identify the most popular hours and days for grocery orders using Matplotlib and Seaborn.

-·Feature Engineering: Calculated reorder ratios per department to determine distinct customer loyalty segments.
+· **Feature Engineering**: Calculated reorder ratios per department to determine distinct customer loyalty segments.